ksu-cs-textbooks/cis526/content/04-node/04-modules.md

 Core libraries are part of Node.
 Examples are the _fs_ (file system) library, the _http_ library, and the _crypto_ library.
 A full list of libraries can be found in the [Node documentation](https://nodejs.org/api/).
 Node libraries are required using their name as as the argument, i.e. `require('fs')` will require the filesystem library.

 Npm packages are typically open-source libraries created by the community and are downloaded using the Node Package Manager (npm).
 These are installed either globally, or within a _node_modules_ folder created by npm within your project.
-Npm modules are required by thier package name, i.e. `require('wepback')` will load the webpack package.
+Npm modules are required by their package name, i.e. `require('wepback')` will load the webpack package.

 User-written modules are loaded from the filesystem, and are typically located in your project directory or subdirectories within it.
 They are required using the filepath to their file, i.e. `require('./hello.js`).
 It is important to use the period-slash (`./`) indicating current directory to distinguish files from npm packages.